Local hunters prepare as teal season set to open

 Capt.
 Chuck Uzzle

-The outlook for Teal hunters is outstanding as the numbers of birds is close to an all time high.
-Local scouting reports have been favorable as a huge push of birds made their way into our part of the state during the past full moon.
+The outlook for Teal hunters is outstanding as the numbers of birds in our area is solid and continuing to build.
+Local scouting reports have been favorable and a huge push of birds should make their way into our part of the state during the next full moon.
 The first cool front will help usher more teal south as they continue along their migration towards Mexico and beyond.
 Rice fields and areas along the prairies that are holding water are seeing huge concentrations of teal while the same can be said for the coastal marshes.
-I wouldn’t be surprised at all to see the public hunting areas along the coast do very well for this weekends opener, especially after a recent scouting trip I made.
+I wouldn't be surprised at all to see the public hunting areas along the coast do very well for this weekends opener, especially after a recent scouting trip I made.